MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-microsoft-365-enterprise.md

 “For the things we have to learn before we can do them, we learn by doing them.” - Aristotle

-If you're new to Microsoft 365 Enterprise or to a specific product or feature, one of the best ways to gain understanding is to build it out yourself.
+If you're new to Microsoft 365 Enterprise or to a specific product or feature, one of the best ways to gain understanding is to build it out yourself and see it working.

 We've made this easier with Test Lab Guides (TLGs), which step you through the configuration of infrastructure or a feature in a simplified but representative environment using trial or paid subscriptions.